Current Scenario of Real Estate in Nepal

-Nowadays, it is much difficult to understand the excessive price of land in Nepal.
-Nepal’s real estate business has been in an upward swing since the 1980s.
-The ever-increasing price of land has dropped into the economy in such a way that ownership of a small piece of land within the ring road of Kathmandu and other urban places of Nepal is out of the imagination of even individuals with strong financial status.
-Therefore, it is almost impossible for first-time buyers trying to get land or housing through their saving.
+Indeed, it is much difficult to understand the excessive price of land in Nepal.
+Nepal’s real estate business has been in an upward swing since 1980s.
+On the contrary, the ever increasing price of land has dropped into economy in such a way that owning of a small piece of land within the ring road of Kathmandu and other urban places of Nepal is out of imagination of even individuals with strong financial status.
+Therefore, it is almost impossible to first time buyers trying to get land or housing through their saving.

-Basically, land price depends on the economic significance of a particular location and on other amenities.
-Fair value for land and housing is totally dependent on major national economy amenities such as road connection, market proximity, the excess of local facilities and topography.
-Therefore, from the business perspective, Nepal has a healthy real estate market and room for potential investment.
+Basically, land price depends on economic significance of a particular location and on other amenities.
+Fair value for land and housing is totally dependent on major national economy amenities such as, road connection, market proximity, excess of local facilities and topography.
+Therefore, from business perspective Nepal has a healthy real estate market and room for potential investment.

 Background of Real Estate in Nepal

-With the evolution of mankind, organized living and civilization sense evolved.
+At first, With the evolution of mankind, organized living and civilization sense evolved.
 The Nepalese Community also was not far behind from this concept and urbanization was in progress in the Kathmandu valley.
 During the pre-1950s, the period of the Malla kings, urbanization was in its embodiment.
-The urban planning of those days incorporated all of the necessary services into considerations.
-With planned cohesive community living, and a strong sense of belongingness; which was depicted in its courtyard designs for common houses, Temples and Baha-Bahis in the proximity, a well-planned Dhungedharas, Patis for rest and recreation, Dabalis as open air amphitheatres, common community and available resources and the favorable Climate condition, urbanization was rapid in Kathmandu.
-This consequently increased population and density, thus less availability of land.
+Then, the urban planning of those days incorporated all of the necessary services into considerations.
+Accordingly, with planned cohesive community living, and a strong sense of belongingness; which was depicted in its courtyard designs for common houses, Temples and Baha-Bahis in the proximity, a well-planned Dhungedharas, Patis for rest and recreation, Dabalis as open air amphitheaters, common community and available resources and the favorable Climate condition, urbanization was rapid in Kathmandu on the whole.
+Consequently, it resulted in increased population and density, thus less availability of land.

-According to the census 2011, the increasing concentration of population in urban areas in created new problems.
+In addition, according to the census 2011, the increasing concentration of population in urban areas in created new problems.
 Problems arose mainly due to internal migration and rapid urbanization.
-National urban population is approximately 12%, yet the valley’s share of urban population is 54.5%.
+In fact, National urban population is approximately 12%, yet the valley’s share of urban population is 54.5%.
 Post 1950s era experienced urban expansion with the opening up of highways linking it to other parts of the country and air services increased development activities which is further accelerated after 1970s.
 Migration from outside the valley grew consequently while the importance of other towns outside the valley declined.
 (Source: 2011 census)